SumoLogic/sumologic-documentation/docs/integrations/webhooks/netlify.md

 4. In the **Configure** section of respective app, complete the following fields.
     1. **Key.** Select either of these options for the data source.
         * Choose **Source Category**, and select a source category from the list for **Default Value**.
         * Choose **Custom**, and enter a custom metadata field beginning with an underscore.
-Insert it's value in **Default Value**.
+Insert its value in **Default Value**.
 5. Click on **Next**.
 You will be redirected to **Preview & Done** section.
-Given App will be installed in **Installed Apps** folder and Panels of dashboard will start to fill automatically.
+Your app will be installed in **Installed Apps** folder and Panels of dashboard will start to fill automatically.
 Each panel slowly fills with data matching the time range query and received since the panel was created.
 Results will not immediately be available, updating with full graphs and charts over time.

 ## Netlify Dashboards